sanjeetkumaritoutlook/angular-json-server-app/README.md

 ✅ Easy migration — you can later replace JSON Server with a NestJS or Express API (MEAN stack) under /backend

 ✅ Great for portfolio or enterprise-style learning projects

+## for edit inline

+This uses PUT (you can switch to PATCH if you prefer partial updates).